captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 ## CREON:

-Oh, there is only sorrow, struck like lightening.
-The sorrow, oh the sorrow, Thundering the halls of my heart Putty the mother, the mother, Pity the mother, pity the son the son, oh the son Oh the sorrow, lo the pity Pity the pitiful, Pity the mother, Pity the son,
+The sorrow, there is only sorry sorrow, Thundering the halls of my heart struck like lighting.
+Pity my son, pity the father, pity this beautiul man, pity the pitiful by killing him.

 ---

-## MESSENGER:
-By the altar she fell upon the sword and her eyes embraced the darkness.

----

-She moaned for Megareos, her firstborn, and for this child here.
-And as she died she cursed you The killer of her children.

----

-She held her guilty of the death of both her sons.
-When she heard of Haimon’s death she thrust the blade through her heart.

----

-## CREON:
-Oh pity the mother, pity the son Pity this pitiful man, pity the pitiful By killing him.
----

 ## ISMENE:

-All his heart was in that prayer.
+Think no longer that you are in command here.
+But rather, think how when you were, you served your own destruction.

 ---